What you need to know before your next sale.

-If you want to reach your goal, you are going to have to do some effective planning both before and during your sale.
-If you merely hand out your student packets and expect your students to go out and sell, don't be surprised by your lack of results.
+If you want to reach your goal, you must do some effective planning before and during your sale.
+If you merely hand out your student fundraising packets and expect them to go out and sell, don't be surprised by your lack of results.

 1. Did We Establish Our Fundraising Goal?

 This is backward thinking.
-Every fundraiser should have a specific purpose and once that's established, the amount of money needed to achieve it can be determined.
-There are many people who won't support a fundraiser unless they know where the money's going to be spent.
-This also gives you the opportunity to establish trust and accountability.
+Every fundraiser should have a specific purpose; once that's established, the money needed to achieve it can be determined.
+Many people won't support a fundraiser unless they know where the money will be spent.
+This also allows you to establish trust and accountability.
 Once people see that the money was spent where it was intended, they will be more likely to support future campaigns.

-2. How Will We Communicate it to Our Students?
+2. How Will We Communicate It to Our Students?

-3. How Will You Help Them Reach it?
+3. How Will You Help Them Reach It?

 As you can see, establishing your goal is only the beginning.
 It's going to take work on everyone's part to achieve it.

 Want to learn more fundraising news and advice?
 Subscribe to our free monthly newsletter, where we share best practices, insider scoops, and more.